Report a pothole

 - As roads age they become more porous, having been worn down by traffic.

 - Cold weather then turns to ice, therefore expanding and pushing the tarmac up and out.

 - Gaps are created in the tarmac when the ice thaws and turns back into water.

 - The gaps then cave in when traffic travels over the road, causing a pothole.

 Our Inspectors will assess the potholes and decide what needs to be done.
 This will vary, from a two hour response through to a 28 day repair.
 Repairs are prioritised based on risk, and we have teams available 24 hours a day, seven days a week.

 Around 2,000 potholes are repaired each month, and the roads are inspected regularly according to a schedule.
 This means a lot of potholes will be picked up by these inspections and programmed for repair.

-Sometimes it is necessary to make a temporary repair to make the road safe, however where possible a permanent repair will be made.
+Sometimes it's necessary to make a temporary repair to make the road safe.
+A permanent repair is made where possible, this involves:

-A permanent repair involves cutting out the area around the pothole to make a uniform shape with no jagged edges.
+- cutting out the area around the pothole to make a uniform shape with no jagged edges

 Transport for Buckinghamshire now also uses a JetPatcher vehicle.
-This system blasts material into the pothole at high speed, prior to an initial coat of bitumen bonding.
+This system blasts material into the pothole at high speed, before an initial coat of bitumen bonding.
 This repairs the defect without the need for rollers or loud vibrating tools.

 After periods of snow and sub zero temperatures the number of potholes increases.
 This is due to the freezethaw cycle.